Escitalopram is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Escitalopram isn't suitable for some people.
 Check with your doctor before starting to take escitalopram if you:

-- have an allergy to escitalopram or any of its ingredients
+- have had an allergic reaction to escitalopram or any other medicines in the past

 - have epilepsy – as escitalopram can increase your seizures

 - have a heart problem - as escitalopram can speed up or change your heartbeat